 Residual sugar in wine is measured in grams per litre (g/l).
 It typically refers to the sugar left after fermentation stops (or is stopped.)
 How sweet a wine tastes is determined by the levels of acidity, alcohol, tannin and sugar.
 High levels of acidity can balance residual sugar to make wine that tastes dry.
 Most people cannot detect residual sugar at levels below 7 g/l.
 Any wine with 45 g/l or more is classified as sweet.

-The following table sohwo the European Union regulations for terms to indicate the sweetness of wines:
+The following table shows the European Union regulations for terms to indicate the sweetness of wines:

 |Sweetness||up to 4 g/l||up to 12 g/l||up to 45 g/l||more than 45 g/l|

-According to European Union regulations, spaking wine can be classified as shown on the table below.
+According to European Union regulations, sparkling wine can be classified as shown on the table below.
 These ratings are widely used in Champagne.

 |Rating||Sugar content (g/l)|